Turkey’s Central Bank holds policy rate constant

-"Recently released data show that the rebalancing trend in the economy has become more noticeable," the bank said in a statement from its Monetary Policy Committee meeting.
+"Recently released data show that the rebalancing trend in the economy has continued," the bank said.